denisix/bsync/README.md

 🚀 **Efficient block-level synchronization tool for large data transfer between servers**

 `bsync` transfers data between block devices or files block-by-block, comparing checksums and only transmitting differences with compression.
 Perfect for syncing large datasets, disk images, or virtual machine storage.
+Runs on Linux and Windows.

 ## ✨ Features